hl7-be/patient-monitoring/input/pagecontent/totem.md

 With support from the FPS Public Health, some TOTeM projects are being rolled out in 6 hospitals in a pilot project; and this for specific types of surgery (depending on the hospital's choice): colon surgery, obesity surgery, kidney surgery, bladder surgery, pancreatic surgery and anti-reflux surgery.

-### Patient monitoring

-The following registrations will be made by patients and/or care providers that will be available in the prescription portal.

 ### Process and Workflow Description

 #### Start-Up

 - **Parameters Monitored**:
-  - Heart Rate (HR)
+  - Heart Rate
-  - Blood Pressure (BP)
+  - Blood Pressure
-  - Weight (BW)
+  - Body weight
   - Respiratory rate
   - Saturation
   - Body temperature